tomdbar/rb-cqed/README.md

 - [``87rb-d2-in-B-field.nb``](mathematica_notebooks/87rb-d2-in-B-field.nb) - Models the level structure and coupling strengths of the <sup>87</sup>Rb D<sub>2</sub> line in the presence of an exteral magnetic field.
 This notebook produces the parameter files in the [params](rb_cqed/atom87rb_params) folder, which in turn are imported into the vStirap-xxx-scheme.ipyn notebooks to include nonlinear Zeeman effects.

 - [``cavity-parameters``](mathematica_notebooks/cavity-parameters.nb) - A simple helper notebook that calculates the cavity parameters used in our models (such as the linewidth and atom-cavity coupling rates) from physical parameters such as the cavity length, mirror curvatures and so on.
-This is intendned to assist in choose physically realistic cavity parameters in the notebooks in which they are not derived.
+This is intendned to assist in choosing physically realistic cavity parameters in the notebooks in which they are not derived.

 ## Requirements